 In July of 2019, Judge Block was asked to enforce a settlement agreement against a defendant who, for whatever reason, decided to withdraw its agreement to settlement.
 The evidence showed that neither a Lump Sum Settlement Application nor Release was signed by the parties.
 Judge Block very clearly stated the Court does not have the authority to enforce a settlement agreement unless the same had been approved by the Court.

 Judge Martin made the exact same holding in the May of 2021 case of Brayman v.
 Packaging Corporation of Amercia.
 In that case, no settlement documents had been filed with the Court.
 Judge Martin wrote, “While the Court understands plaintiff’s frustration by defendant’s action, or rather inaction, what she is seeking is specific performance of the settlement agreement.
 Specific performance is an equitable remedy.
 The Nebraska Workers’ Compensation Court does not have equity jurisdiction… Therefore, the Court has no alternative but to deny plaintiff’s Motion.”

-If you have questions about a case involving Covid or an occupational disease, please contact any of the lawyers at CPW by phone or email.
+These cases serve as a reminder that agreeing to a settlement figure isn’t the ending step.
+Until the correct documents are filed and approved by the Court, a settlement is not yet final.
+If you have questions about a settlement issue, please contact any of the lawyers at CPW by phone or email.
 Want to ensure you don’t miss out on the next post in the CPW compendium series?
 Be sure to subscribe to our newsletter.